llun/hkwifioccupancy/readme.md

 # hkwifioccupancy

-Wifi Occupancy Sensor homekit accessory for [HomeControl](https://github.com/brutella/hc)
+Wifi Occupancy Sensor for [HomeControl](https://github.com/brutella/hc)

 ## Sample Code for using with HC